Using Kafka

 • Connecting String

-• zookeeper.connect: address of the Zookeeper ensemble as specified when creating the Kafka app
+• zookeeper.connect: Zookeeper ensemble address designated when creating the Kafka app.

 • Component

-• kafka-manager: Broker monitoring, topic management, and partition redistribution can be done.
+• kafka-manager: Enables broker monitoring, topic management, and partition reassignment.

-To use or develop with the running Kafka app, the app's use environment has to be configured first.
-The following explains how to configure the Kafka app's use environment in the Dev app as an example.
+To use or develop the running Kafka app, you must first configure the app's environmental requirements.
+Describes how to configure the Kafka app's environmental requirements in the Dev app as an example.

-1. To check the Kafka app's package and settings, write /home/forest/get-app-env.sh {appname} {install directory}.
+1. To view the Kafka app's packages and settings, write it as follows: /home/forest/get-app-env.sh {appname} {install directory}.

 [test01@shell-0.dev.test01.kr.df.naverncp.com ~][df]$ mkdir kafka